Tillsten/skultrafast/README.rst

 License
 =======
 Standard BSD-License.
-See the LICENSE file for
+See the LICENSE file for more details.